bostonsinaga/alphabet-column/README.md

 # alphabet-column
-Generate alphabet version of column index e.g. "A, B, C, ..., AA, AB, AC".
+Generate alphabet (letters) version of column index.
 This supports multiple columns.

 **HOW TO USE:**